waqas-rashid1/TaskCloud/README.md

 1. Open `phpMyAdmin` in XAMPP.
 2. Create a database named: `taskcloud`
-3. Import the provided SQL file from `backend/taskcloud_schema.sql` or similar.
+3. Import the provided SQL file from `backend/taskcloud.sql`.
 4. It will create tables like `users`, `tasks`.

 ### 3. Frontend (React)